yackx/ipgo/content/lists/slices.md

 // fruits[3] == "cherry"
 ```

-Resutling in a slice of 4 elements, of which the three first remain empty.
+Resulting in a slice of 4 elements, of which the three first remain empty.

 \begin{center}
 \begin{tikzpicture}